rust-lang/rust-wiki-backup/Proposal-for-channel-contracts.md

 * The added safety and performance potential imposes a higher annotation burden on the programmer.
 This can be mitigated by providing a library of standard protocols, such as traditional port and chan system.
 * The many to one nature of today's channels and ports isn't really possible, as pipe endpoints are noncopyable.
 Something like copy constructors could help us get around this, but it will not solve all the problems.

 This system provides important performance and safety improvements, and yet will likely be able to express many of the patterns that occur in practice.
-This system is very similar to the one that was used in the Singularity operating system, and this provides evidence that it could serve Rust's needs well too.
+This system is very similar to the one that was used in the Singularity operating system, and this provides evidence that it could also serve Rust's needs.